fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 # Deep Learning for Time Series Forecasting

-## Creating Conda Enviorment
+## Creating Conda Environment

 ```
 conda env create -f dlts.yml
 ```

-Alternatively, you can create a new conda environment with Python 3.10 and installing (conda install...) the rest of packagues (see requirements.txt).
+Alternatively, you can create a new conda environment with Python 3.10 and installing (conda install...) the rest of packages (see requirements.txt).

 ```
 conda create --name name-of-env python=3.10